sod4221/first/README.md

 	- Before you run "main" file,  you need files named "input.dat" and "resource.dat"
 	- After running "main", you get output file named "output.dat"

-- If you want to remove compile byproduct and product, you just type
+- If you want to remove compile byproduct and product(output.dat and main), you just type
 ```
 % make clean
 ```
 --------------------------------------------------------------
 - This project is made in Ubuntu 18.04.1 LTS
 ---------------------------------------------------------------